Marina

 Kliger

-Rousseau Curatorial Fellow in European Art at Harvard Art Museums.
-Specializing in eighteenth through twentieth-century European and American visual culture, gender politics of art, cross-cultural contacts, history of collecting, and historiography.
+Art historian specialized in eighteenth through twentieth-century European and American visual culture, gender politics of art, cross-cultural contacts, historical conciousness, and the history of collecting.

 CONTACT